saderi/GPG-Cheat-Sheet/Readme.md

 # GPG Cheat Sheet

 I was looking for GPG cheatsheet and found [this](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) page.

-I just convert that page to markdown version.
+I just converted to markdown version.

 ## Create a key:
 ```